postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 Each row of the table is called a "Component", like a component of the relations.

-The component saves pairs of two things, a TopoGeometry Key and a TopoElement, remember that each TopoElement can only represent one Primitive or TopoGeometry, so for a TopoGeometry be able to represent several of them the tables stores multiple rows with the same TopoGeoemtry Key and different TopoElements, this way only filtering in the table we can get all the TopoElements for any TopoGeometry.
+The component saves pairs of two things, a TopoGeometry Key and a TopoElement, remember that each TopoElement can only represent one Primitive or TopoGeometry, so for a TopoGeometry be able to represent several of them the tables stores multiple rows with the same TopoGeometry Key and different TopoElements, this way only filtering in the table we can get all the TopoElements for any TopoGeometry.

 .. image:: ./topology/components.png
   :align: center